matiasvallejosdev/notes-docs/developer-docs/web-development/css/CSS.md

 ## Selectors

+CSS treats each HTML e XX lement as if it appears inside its own box and uses rules to indicate how that element should look.

 [Selectors Code](selectors/index.html) / [Mozilla Selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors)

 This are the way that you can define styles to an html element.
 You can use classes, labels or property.